-What is getwell?
+What is Get Well?

-Getwell loop is a free service that may be offered to you by your physician to enable your care team to stay connected to you throughout your surgical journey.
-We want you to have the best outcome and your care team wants to deliver the best quality care.
+Get Well Loop is a free service that may be offered to you by your physician to enable your care team to stay connected with you throughout your surgical journey.
+We want you to have the best outcome, and your care team wants to deliver the best quality care.

-How can I get on a "LOOP"?
+How can I get on a "Loop"?

-Getting on a "LOOP" is easy.
-Provide your email address upon check in at the front desk or any member of the Panorama Team.
-Once you have been invited by your physician you will get an email check in 2-4 weeks before your scheduled procedure date.
-After you activate through that email, you will be able to use your computer or smart phone to connect with your care team.
+Getting on a "Loop" is easy.
+Provide your email address upon check in at the front desk, or to any member of the Panorama Team.
+Once you have been invited by your physician you will receive an activation email 2-4 weeks before your scheduled procedure date.
+After you activate through that email, you will be able to use your computer or smartphone to connect with your care team.

-Is it difficult to work a "LOOP"?
+Is it difficult to use Get Well Loop?

-Getwell loop is extremely intuitive and provides automated guidance and reassurance, helping you organize what to do, when to do it, tracking your progress the entire way and answering any questions through secure messaging.
-All this is without having to pick up the phone!
+Get Well Loop is extremely intuitive and provides automated guidance and reassurance, helping you organize what to do, when to do it, tracking your progress the entire way and answering any questions through secure messaging.
+All this without having to pick up the phone!